THE HEALING ARTS

 2. Effective for healing most conditions.
 Some, however, take up to a few years to heal.

 4. Preventive.
-It can even heal sub-clinical or latent conditions, not just obvious health conditions.
+It can even heal sub-clinical or latent conditions that do not yet present obvious symptoms.

-5. Extremely good for chronic infections, and toxicity with all metals and chemicals.
+5. Extremely good for chronic infections, and to remove metal and chemical toxicity from the body.

 6. Causes development.
-This is one of its secrets, and the reason it is powerful and yet safe at the same time.
-This concept is explained in a number of articles on this website, such as Introduction To Development.
+This is its secrets, and the reason it is powerful and yet safe at the same time.

 7. Trauma healing.
 It can undo many mental and physical traumas.
 This is an unusual benefit.